ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 FRENCH MOB

-We have no saviour but The US!
+We have no saviour but US!

 NAPOLEON

 You hypocrites,
-You hate The US more than her.
+You hate US more than her.

 FRENCH MOB